 After recognizing the need to overcome the addiction, the next step is to suffer through the symptoms of withdrawal.
-Addicts are often admitted to a hospital or treatment program during the first few weeks of withdrawal to ensure total separation from the addicting substance.
+Addicts are often admitted to a hospital or treatment program during the first few weeks of withdrawal.
+This is to ensure total separation from the addicting substance.

-The way to overcome an addiction is tried and proven —abstain from the object of addiction.
+The way to overcome an addiction has been tried and proven.
+Addicts must abstain from the object of their addiction.
 Alcoholics, for example, must completely avoid contact with any alcoholic beverage to gain control over their addictive behavior.
-They must avoid places where alcohol is likely to be found, such as bars and parties.
 They must even avoid friends who drink occasionally in their presence.
-They must surround themselves with an alcohol-free environment.
-In the same way, when a wayward spouse separates from the lover, extraordinary precautions must be taken to avoid all contact with the lover —for life.
+In addition, they must surround themselves with an alcohol-free environment.
+In the same way, when a wayward spouse separates from the lover, extraordinary precautions must be taken.
+They are to avoid all contact with the lover —for life.